reszelaz/leap-control/README.md

 ~~~~
 docker run -d --name=leap-control -v /sys/fs/cgroup:/sys/fs/cgroup:ro \
-           -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --cap-add=SYS_PTRACE \
+           -e QT_X11_NO_MITSHM=1 -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix \
-           reszelaz/leap-control
+           --cap-add=SYS_PTRACE reszelaz/leap-control
+xhost +local:
-docker exec -it leap bash
+docker exec -it leap-control bash
 ~~~~

 Some command details:
 * cgroups directory is mounted so the systemd can launch the services e.g. mysql (see [link](http://vpavlin.eu/2015/02/fedora-docker-and-systemd/) for more details)
-* In order to use the host's X server (be able to run GUI) we need to export the DISPLAY environment variable and mount the X11 socket directory (see [link](https://hub.docker.com/r/cpascual/taurus-test/) for more details).
+* In order to use the host's X server (be able to run GUI) we need to grant local access to host's X, export the DISPLAY environment variable and mount the X11 socket directory.
+Additionally to launch QT apps, we need to export the QT_X11_NO_MITSHM var  (see [link](https://hub.docker.com/r/cpascual/taurus-test/) for more details).
 * SYS_PTRACE capability is added so the init scripts can run the daemon process with user different than root (see [link](https://github.com/docker/docker/issues/6800) for more details)

 # How to start the control system?